-The IoT connects different entities with different capabilities, complexity, and different vendors.
-The devices even have different dates and release versions, use different technical interfaces and bitrates, and are designed for an altogether different functions, therefore protocols must be designed to work in all different devices as well as in different situations [2, 4, 8].
+3.1.6.
+Heterogeneity.
+The IoT connects different entities with different capabilities, complexity, and vendors.
+The devices even have different dates and release versions, use different technical interfaces and bitrates, and are designed for an altogether different functions.
+Therefore protocols must be designed to work in a variety of devices as well as in different situations [2, 4, 8].
 The IoT aims at connecting device to device, human to device, and human to human, thus it provides connection between heterogeneous things and networks [5].
 One more challenge that must be considered in IoT is that the environment is always changing (dynamics), at one time a device might be connected to a completely different set of devices than in another time.
 And to ensure security optimal cryptography system is needed with an adequate key management and security protocols.